 In 2018 the North Dakota Department of Agriculture (NDDA) and the California Department of Food and Agriculture (CDFA) began cooperating on an Apiary Pre-Inspection Pilot Program with the intent of easing stress on bees and beekeepers trying to enter the state of California.
 Instead of bee colonies being inspected as they entered California and running the risk of delays or denial of entry, California inspectors spent one week in North Dakota with NDDA staff pre-inspecting colonies before they left the state, ensuring quick and easy entry into California for certified colonies.
-The first year was considered a success with 12 beekeepers certifying nearly 50,000 colonies.
+In 2019 we worked on fine tuning the program, with CDFA inspectors again coming to North Dakota to make sure the updated rules worked, as well as working on training NDDA staff to begin doing the inspections.

 Participating Beekeepers shipping directly to California who wish to be inspected in North Dakota should review the Pre-Inspection Protocols and the Pre-Inspection Compliance Agreement.
 If you are able to abide by the guidelines set forth in these documents, please contact the NDDA to let us know that you would like to participate.
 The information needed up front is your name, phone number, email address, the counties in California that you plan to visit, the entry station you plan on using, and the dates you expect to stockpile.

-If you are interested in participating or have any questions, please contact one of the contacts listed below.
+If you are interested in participating or have any questions, please contact one of the contacts below at least two weeks before you would like your inspection:

 If you ship your bees to Idaho and would like to be inspected while they are in storage, please contact: